brython-dev/brython/CONTRIBUTING.md

 ### Creating distribution

-Run `make_dist.py` script to generate these files after changing the source:
+Run `make_dist.py` script with a CPython interpreter of the same version as Brython (eg CPython 3.8 for Brython 3.8) to generate these files after changing the source:

 - `www/src/brython.js`
 - `www/src/brython_stdlib.js`